chezka-gaddi/ProjectX/README.md

   - Explosions are no longer a single static sprite
 - Memory Management
 	- Switched some heavily used objects to smart pointers to ensure quicker memory cleanup.
+- Projectile stacking
+  - Projectiles from the same tank will no longer be allowed to stack.
+Instead if two projectiles are fired by the same tank on 1 turn, the two projectils will merge leaving a single projectile with double health, double damage, and 40% increased size.
+(These will increase additively for the amount of projectiles fired)
+  - Note with a tank tha does nothing but constantly fires, large amount of ammo, and moderate to a lot of AP the size of the projectile can get extremely large.
+  - This also has the added benefit that when checking the health map you now know which area 'more' projectiles are coming from because the health stat will be larger for combined projectiles.
 ## Fixes
 -	Tree's will now regrow properly.
 (4 turns).
 - Rock's will now appear again.
 (4 turns).
 - If a tree is destroyed on top of a tank, the tank will now take the appropriate amount of damage (1).
 - Fixed an issue with some tanks moving sideways instead of turning.
+- Potential bug with destroyed create still appearing on health map.

 ## Release 4.03
 ## Fixed